sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1300 - remove-footer.md

 - (Default)  Sensible searches for repeated text at the bottom of the page.
 For more information about automatic footer recognition, see [Notes](doc:remove-footer#notes).

 - (Configurable) To bypass automatic footer recognition, for example to recognize footer text that varies slightly, configure a text match.
-Sensible removes all text above the top boundary of the matched text.
+Sensible removes all text below the bottom boundary of the matched text.
 The preprocessor removes text on pages in which it finds the match, and ignores pages missing the match.